-Tips to get the most out of your new Nvidia RTX GPU - Pocket-lint
+Tips to get the most out of your new Nvidia RTX GPU

 4. Activate Game Mode

 Game Mode is a Windows setting that lets you eek more performance out of your machine while gaming.
 It's really easy to activate too.
-You do need the latest version of Windows 10 for it though.
+You do need the latest version of Windows 11 (or Windows 10) for it though.

 To turn on Game Mode follow these steps: